JoseMiguelGonzaga/JoseMiguelGonzaga/README.md

 - 👋 Hi, I’m @JoseMiguelGonzaga
-- 👀 I’m interested in Game Dev and Competitive Programming
+- 👀 I’m interested in Database and Programming in general
 - 🌱 I’m currently learning Python, Java, and VB
 - 💞️ I’m looking to collaborate on (None atm)
 - 📫 How to reach me josemiguelgonzaga467@gmail.com